eaverdeja/exercism-rust/README.md

 Solutions to exercises in the [Exercism Rust track](https://exercism.org/tracks/rust)

+This repo and README can be used to search for common language features.
+I hope you enjoy!

 ## Disclaimer
 > We inherently imitate to learn.
 None of these solutions are entirely my own - some were
 > inspired by community solutions from Exercism, others were ideas proposed by AI.